AndrewSpur73/LAB-calculator/README.md

 ## Suggested approach:

 - Create a wrapper with a width of 400px to set up the calculator.
 - Determine how many rows and columns we need.
+6 rows / 4 columns
 - Identify elements that occupy more than one column.
 - Determine the HTML tags required to code rows and cells.
 - Code a single row of 4 elements to start with and see if you can get that working.